Your Cosmetic Plastic Surgery Consultation

 The next step is to meet with the Patient Counselor.
 She can show you before and after photos of actual patients from our practice.
 She will discuss fees and costs and can provide information about the various financing plans available.
 If you have a specific date in mind, she will do her best to accommodate your schedule.
 If you are still in the information-gathering phase, she will try to be sure all of your questions are answered.
 The patient counselor is also available for further questions at any time.
 Her most important role is to help you gather the information you need to make an informed decision about cosmetic plastic surgery.

 Some patients are anxious about undergoing anesthesia.
 Statistically, patients are at greater risk driving to the office than undergoing anesthesia!
-But we want you to have complete peace of mind, and so we only use Board Certified Anesthesiologists.
+But we want you to have complete peace of mind, and so we only use physician Anesthesiologists.
 Prior to surgery, you will have an opportunity to meet your anesthesiologist and discuss your specific concerns and wishes with him or her.

 Your consultation also includes an optional second visit if you have further questions for the physician, patient counselor, or any member of our staff.
 Please do not hesitate to ask if this would be helpful.

 Our operating suite, professional staff, and internal procedures meet the highest standards of safety.
 The American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF) certifies our operating suite.
 We voluntarily subject ourselves to this rigorous process so that you may be assured that your surgery is performed in a state-of-the-art operating suite that meets or exceeds national healthcare standards.